sverweij/dependency-cruiser/doc/faq.md

   If it turns out to be too noisy, you can configure Dependency-cruiser to ignore it (either in the config file or with a command-line param)

+As of dependency-cruiser 9.21.0 any configuration generated with `depcruise --init` includes this.

 ### Q: Does this mean dependency-cruiser installs transpilers for all these languages?

 **A**: No.